By Dick Otte, CEO, Promex Industries

 The interconnect is built with conductor and dielectric deposition and patterning steps, involving multiple copper interconnect layers, polyimide or epoxy dielectrics, and conductor-layer-to-conductor-layer microvias.
 For higher layers, lithographic masks can be used, but laser patterning can also suffice.
 Laser patterning is particularly useful when the pattern of the interconnect has to be modified from wafer to wafer due to small variations in die location.

-Table 1 summarizes the key features associated with each of the methods discussed above, along with cost and time-to-market parameters.
+Table 1 summarizes the key features associated with each of the methods for optimizing chiplet packaging discussed above, along with cost and time-to-market parameters.
 Some are further along in development and implementation than others, but all require, or will require, capabilities such as those offered by QP Technologies.

 As part of our proven assembly expertise, we offer a range of die bonding services essential to chiplet processes, including flip-chip, die attach, die-attach film (DAF), thermocompression, epoxy dispensing, and die stacking.
 Moreover, through our substrate development service, we can develop solutions leveraging advanced laminates such as FR-5, BT and ABF.

-To learn more about our capabilities and get started on your chiplet development project, click here.
+To learn more about our capabilities and get started on optimizing chiplet packaging, click here.